dimitreortt/field-notes/README.md

 # NONG Code Challenge (Solution)

-Thanks to all NONG team for proposing this challenge.
+First of all, thanks to all NONG team for proposing this challenge.
 I am very happy to participate on this and I hope my skills can be of your interest!

 ## About the Solution